Stress (linguistics): Prosodic stress

 In it, the stress-related acoustic differences between the syllables of tomorrow would be small compared to the differences between the syllables of dinner, the emphasized word.
 In these emphasized words, stressed syllables such as din in dinner are louder and longer.
 They may also have a different fundamental frequency, or other properties.

 The main stress within a sentence, often found on the last stressed word, is called the nuclear stress.

 Stress and vowel reduction

 In many languages, such as Russian and English, vowel reduction may occur when a vowel changes from a stressed to an unstressed position.
 In English, unstressed vowels may reduce to schwa-like vowels, though the details vary with dialect (see stress and vowel reduction in English).
-The effect may be dependent on lexical stress (for example, the unstressed first syllable of the word photographer contains a schwa /fəˈtɒɡrəfər/, whereas the stressed first syllable of photograph does not //ˈfoʊtəˌɡræf -ɡrɑːf//), or on prosodic stress (for example, the word of is pronounced with a schwa when it is unstressed within a sentence, but not when it is stressed).
+The effect may depend on lexical stress—for example, the unstressed first syllable of the word photographer may contain a schwa (/fəˈtɒɡrəfər/), whereas the stressed first syllable of photograph never does (//ˈfoʊtəˌɡræf -ɡrɑːf//).
+It may also depend on prosodic stress—for example, the word "to" is pronounced with a schwa when it is unstressed within a sentence, but not when it is stressed.

 Many other languages, such as Finnish and the mainstream dialects of Spanish, do not have unstressed vowel reduction; in these languages vowels in unstressed syllables have nearly the same quality as those in stressed syllables.